 Treatment and Prevention

-Penicillin is used to treat all stages of syphilis.
+Penicillin, given as a long-acting injection of benzathine penicillin G, is used to treat all stages of syphilis.
 Despite over 60 years of use, the syphilis bacterium has not yet developed resistance to this original antibiotic.
 For primary syphilis, one injection (usually given as half a dose into each buttock) is enough to permanently cure this disease that once claimed so many lives.

 It is important to keep your follow-up appointments with your doctor.
 Even though you may have been treated with antibiotics, treatments have been known to fail.
 Your doctor will do some blood tests to make sure that the antibiotics have worked and that the bacteria have been cleared away.